Summit addresses affordable housing crisis in the Lowcountry

 The need is something officials say they’re working to address immediately.

-“It’s past urgent if you want to know the truth,” Mayor of Charleston, John Tecklenburg said.
+“It’s past urgent if you want to know the truth,” said Charleston Mayor John Tecklenburg.
 “Housing cost is really becoming a limiting factor for our economic future of the Lowcountry.”

 The Charleston Metro Chamber hosted the summit, bringing in speakers from different organizations for a conversation about practical ways to create and preserve affordable housing.

 “We understand that housing is the foundation of economic development so when you think about transportation, when you think about healthcare.
-When you think about education, housing is the foundation of that,” Housing Executive for Charleston Metro Chamber, Craig Logan said.
+When you think about education, housing is the foundation of that,” said Housing Executive for Charleston Metro Chamber, Craig Logan.

 Panelists pointed out obstacles like the language barrier for the Hispanic community and said education is a barrier in the African American community.